MuneneCalvin/Dairy-farming-analysis/README.md

       -Vet service providers
         -characteristics
-            -Interact with farmers regardles of scale
+            -Interact with farmers regardless of scale
             -Compassionate
             -Problem solver
             -Have extensive knowledge on agriculture